 The scale of our project is such that it would not be possible without volunteer involvement, but we intend that this co-creation of data is merely the starting point for broader dialogue with volunteers across the life of the project.
 So look out for some volunteer blog posts in the future, as well as more events and workshops.

-Stage 2 launched on Zooniverse in October 2024.
-Click here to see our site and to help us transcribe!
+Stage 2 ran on Zooniverse from October 2024 – October 2025.
+Click here to see our site.

-The 25,000 will transcriptions generated by the Handwritten Text Recognition Software must be checked carefully for accuracy and require correction.
-Fortunately the formulaic nature of wills (such as repetition of the term ‘Item I bequeath to’) means that we can auto-correct large parts of the text.
+The 25,000 will transcriptions generated by the Handwritten Text Recognition Software had to be checked carefully for accuracy and corrected where necessary.
+The more work that our volunteers put in, the more our technical experts, Mark Bell and Harry Smith, were able to fine tune and improve our HTR models.
+Fortunately the formulaic nature of wills (such as repetition of the term ‘Item I bequeath to’) meant that we could also auto-correct large parts of the text.

-What we need help with are the less common words or sentences in the wills – for instance the names of people and places; amounts of money and the items bequeathed.
-A great benefit of our process is therefore that our volunteers’ efforts will be targeted at those parts of the wills that are most interesting to researchers.
+What we needed particular help with were the less common words or sentences in the wills – for instance the names of people and places; amounts of money and the items bequeathed.
+A great benefit of our process was therefore that our volunteers’ efforts were targeted at those parts of the wills that are most interesting to researchers.

-What exactly is this larger volunteer community doing?
-Participants are contributing to the project on the ‘Zooniverse’ crowdsourcing platform.
-There volunteers are shown images highlighting sentences from the will alongside the auto-generated transcription of the lines that are asked to verify, correct or transcribe.
+Participants contributed to the project on the ‘Zooniverse’ crowdsourcing platform.
+There volunteers were shown images highlighting sentences from the will alongside the auto-generated transcription of the lines that they either verify, correct or transcribe.

-The Zooniverse Community can access detailed instructions and advice and see transcription conventions in the same place.
-We are also running Talk Boards that allow volunteers to raise queries with the project team, or to chat with other volunteers about challenges or the interesting discoveries they have made.
-In future we plan to engage with our community not just by providing regular updates on progress, but also by setting transcription challenges and holding online and in-person ‘Transcribathon’ workshops where volunteers transcribe while learning more about the key research questions and aims of the project team.
+The Zooniverse Community was able to access detailed instructions and advice and see transcription conventions in the same place.
+We also ran Talk Boards that allow volunteers to raise queries with the project team, or to chat with other volunteers about challenges or the interesting discoveries they made.
+We also engaged with our community by providing regular updates on progress, circulating newsletters, running webinars and holding an online and in-person ‘Transcribathon’ workshop where volunteers transcribed while learning more about the key research questions and initial indings of the project team.

-Visit our Zooniverse site now to join the volunteer community.
+Visit our Zooniverse site to see our results and view the chat boards.